exercism/javascript/concepts/sets/about.md

 # About

-In JavaScript, a [set][mdn-sets] is a list-like data structure that can only contain unique primitives and/or object references.
+In JavaScript, a set is a list-like data structure that can only contain unique primitives and/or object references.

-Sets must be created using the [set constructor][mdn-set-constructor]; they can be initialized with values by passing an array to the constructor.
+Sets must be created using the set constructor; they can be initialized with values by passing an array to the constructor.

 ```javascript
 const emptySet = new Set();